AriFordsham/GHCWiki/commentary/coding-style.md

 When writing a comment to explain a subtle point, consider including an example code snippet that illustrates the point.
-For example, the above `Note [Float coercions]` contines thus:
+For example, the above `Note [Float coercions]` continues thus:

 ```wiki
 There's a chance that e will be a constructor application or function, or something